 c.
-Providers participating in the new statutory Learner Protection Fund (LPF) must supply evidence to demonstrate their compliance with QQI's arrangements for the protection of enrolled learners.16
+Providers participating in the statutory Learner Protection Fund (LPF) must demonstrate their compliance with QQI's arrangements for the protection of enrolled learners (PEL).

-Evidence of the learner protection arrangements in place must be submitted in respect of all programmes for which inclusion in the ILEP is sought.
-Such evidence must comprise statements from the relevant financial body(ies) in the case of financial bonding arrangements or letters of confirmation from awarding bodies and/or alternate providers in the context of academic bonding arrangements.
+Evidence of the learner protection arrangements in place must be provided to ISD on request.
+Such evidence must comprise statements from the relevant financial body(ies) in the case of insurance arrangements; letters of confirmation from awarding bodies and/or alternate providers in the context of academic bonding arrangements; or confirmation of compliance with QQI's arrangements for PEL.
 All students must be protected, with no gap in cover.
-Any learner protection arrangements presented to ISD in support of an application must be clear and transparent.
+Learner protection arrangements must be clear and transparent.
 Details of proposed changes to learner protection arrangements must be submitted to ISD for approval.
 Failure to comply with this criterion will result in the provider being removed from the ILEP unless a successful appeal is lodged.

-- 6. For handling of advance fee payments dependent on the visa application process, providers17 must operate an escrow/delayed payment account with a payments institution authorised by a designated competent authority under Directive (EU) 2015/236618 or a separate client visa/escrow account with a financial body regulated by the Central Bank of Ireland.
+- 6. For handling of advance fee payments dependent on the visa application process, providers18 must operate an escrow/delayed payment account with a payments institution authorised by a designated competent authority under Directive (EU) 2015/236619 or a separate client visa/escrow account with a financial body regulated by the Central Bank of Ireland.
 The operation of the account must be in accordance with the following key steps: - students pay programme fees in advance of making a visa application; - Funds must remain in this account until the student's visa application is determined: - a.
 If the student confirms the successful visa application, the funds are released to the provider's current account; or - b.
 If the visa application is refused, the funds (less any pre-indicated handling charge) must be refunded within 20 working days of the decision being communicated to the provider.

-Statements/reconciliation reports in relation to the account must be available for inspection and/or provided to ISD on request.
-Evidence of arrangements to satisfy this requirement must be submitted in respect of all programmes for which inclusion in the ILEP is sought.
-Such evidence must comprise statements from the relevant financial body(ies).
+Evidence of arrangements to satisfy this requirement, statements from the relevant financial body(ies) and statements/reconciliation reports in relation to the account must be available for inspection and/or provided to ISD on request.
 Failure to comply with this criterion will result in the provider being removed from the ILEP unless a successful appeal is lodged.